 a woman sits in her living room working on a laptop.
 Air wafts towards a dehumidifier.

-Too little moisture in the air and too much moisture in the air can both be asthma triggers.
-Humidity is a common asthma trigger; the complicated part is that different levels of humidity can be a trigger for different people.
-The outdoor air is uncontrollable and can be unpredictable, but luckily there are some things you can do to manage the indoor air of your home.
-Dehumidifiers may help improve asthma symptoms by removing excess moisture from the air, controlling mold growth, and creating an environment that is less hospitable to dust mites.
+Too little or too much moisture in the air can both be asthma triggers.
+Humidity is a common asthma trigger; the tricky part is that different levels of humidity can trigger different people.
+Outdoor air is uncontrollable and unpredictable, but luckily, there are some things you can do to manage the indoor air in your home.
+A dehumidifier for asthma may help improve asthma symptoms by removing excess moisture from the air, controlling mold growth, and creating a less hospitable environment for dust mites.

 How can a dehumidifier help with asthma?

-Interestingly, there is currently no clear-cut evidence or research that shows that a dehumidifier can help reduce asthma symptoms.
-Taking humidity out of the air inside your home runs the risk of creating an environment that is too dry.
+Interestingly, there is currently no clear evidence or research showing that a dehumidifier can help reduce asthma symptoms.
+Removing humidity from the air inside your home can create an environment that is too dry.
 This could actually cause you to experience a dry throat and coughing!1

 Climate

-That being said, if you live in a very humid place, like in the southeastern U.S. or Hawaii, a humidifier may prove to be beneficial to you year-round.
-Summer tends to be the most humid season of the year for many places, so using a dehumidifier during this time of the year might be necessary.
+That said, if you live in a very humid place, like the southeastern U.S. or Hawaii, a dehumidifier may be beneficial year-round.
+Summer is often the most humid season of the year, so using a dehumidifier during this time may be necessary.
 If you live in the Pacific Northwest, the winter can be very rainy, so a dehumidifier may be helpful during this season.2

 Dust mites

-Another reason a dehumidifier may be helpful for those with asthma is due to the fact that dust mites enjoy an environment that is humid.
+Another reason a dehumidifier may be helpful for those with asthma is that dust mites prefer a humid environment.
 Being allergic to dust mites is another common asthma trigger.
-By reducing the moisture in the air within your home, this can help create an environment that is less hospitable to dust mites.
-Those who don't have asthma but have an allergy to dust mites may also have a use for a dehumidifier.3
+Reducing the moisture in your home's air can help create an environment less hospitable to dust mites.
+Those who don't have asthma but are allergic to dust mites may also find a use for a dehumidifier.3

 Mold

-Lastly, a dehumidifier can be a method of controlling mold growth within your home.
+Lastly, a dehumidifier can help control mold growth in your home.
 Mold allergies can also be a trigger for asthma, and too much moisture in the air can increase the risk of mold growing within your home.4,5

 There are a variety of different dehumidifiers on the market, ranging in size and price.
 Here are the three main types:2

-These are the most common types of dehumidifiers.
-These draw in moisture from the air which condenses on a metal plate and cools the air in the process.2
+• Refrigerator dehumidifiers: These are the most common types of dehumidifiers.
+These draw in moisture from the air, which condenses on a metal plate and cools the air in the process.2

-These humidifiers draw in moisture from the air, and there is a material inside of the unit, a desiccant, that absorbs the water.2
+• Desiccant dehumidifiers: These dehumidifiers draw in moisture from the air, and there is a material inside the unit, a desiccant, that absorbs the water.2

 There are other varieties of dehumidifiers used for different, specific purposes.
 Bedroom dehumidifiers are typically listed for sale as being "small and quiet."
 These are meant for smaller spaces, like a bedroom, and don't make as much noise as the larger dehumidifiers.2